frankyeh/DSI-Studio-Website/doc/gui_t1.md

 <img src="https://github.com/frankyeh/DSI-Studio-Website/assets/275569/daf1e77f-5774-4284-9211-480c6a37a08a" width="600"/>

-- Check consistency in image dimension, resolution, DWI count, shell count.
-It is likely that certain scans are incomplete, and the total DWI count will be different (see subject 102008 in the example).
+- Check consistency in image dimension, resolution, DWI count, and shell count.
+Certain scans are likely incomplete, and the total DWI count will be different.

 - Check if there is a `low-quality outlier` label.
 DSI Studio will examine 'neighboring DWI correlation', which decreases if there is a prominent eddy current artifact, head motion, or any head coil issues that may impact the diffusion signals.